AmandaDPerez/perez-academic/content/publication/job-2016/index.md

 publication: "*Journal of Othering and Belonging, Expanding the Circle of Concern, 1*"
 publication_short: ""

 abstract: In the years since the 2010 publication of Are We Born Racist?
+New Insights from Neuroscience and Positive Psychology, coedited by Mendoza-Denton, the notion of implicit bias-the automatic yet measurable associations that people have about others, and the behaviors that these associations unconsciously influence-has slowly gained traction to inform our understanding of modern racism.

 # Summary.
 An optional shortened abstract.
 summary: ""